mrkkrp/megaparsec-site/index.md

   characters of the same kind.
 This includes `newline`, `crlf`, `eol`, `tab`, and `space`.

-* *Parsers corresponding to categories of characters* parse single char that belongs to certain category of characters, for example: `controlChar`, `spaceChar`, `upperChar`, `lowerChar`, `printChar`, `digitChar`, and others.
+* *Parsers corresponding to categories of characters* parse single character that belongs to certain category of characters, for example:
+  `controlChar`, `spaceChar`, `upperChar`, `lowerChar`, `printChar`, `digitChar`, and others.

-* *General parsers* that allow you to parse single character you specify or one of given characters, or any character except for given ones, or character satisfying given predicate.
+* *General parsers* that allow you to parse a single character you specify or one of given characters, or any character except for given ones, or character satisfying given predicate.
 Case-insensitive versions of the parsers are available.